qrti/filaSenseBall/README.md

 runout

 ### Assembly
 The two housing parts are printed flat sides on the heated bed, support enabled, about 20 % fill rate.
-Then they are glued together (hard plastic or superglue) and welded with a soldering iron (200 °C for PLA).
+Then they are glued together (with hard plastic or superglue) and welded with a soldering iron (200 °C for PLA).

 ### Files
 [-> 3d print](stl)